RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 ------------------------------

 Timer service routines run in the context of the clock interrupt.
-On uni-processor configurations, it is sufficient to disable interrupts and remove a timer from the set of active timers to stop it.
+On uniprocessor configurations, it is sufficient to disable interrupts and remove a timer from the set of active timers to stop it.
 In SMP configurations, however, the timer service routine may already run and wait on an SMP lock owned by the thread which is about to stop the timer.
 This opens the door to